hamnaiqbal/Hamnaiqbal/README.md

 - 🙋 Ex Employee at [Nastech](https://nastechgroup.com/) as Front End Web Developer.
 - 🙋 Working at TechnoSpark & Co. as Next JS Developer.
 - 🚀 Built Multiple Websites for Several businesses.
-- ✨ Prepared variety of different designs, layouts and websites.
+- ✨ Prepared variety of different designs, layouts and websites as a Freelancer.

 ## Active Member Of:
 - 😄 Member at Turing Developer Community.